 Meeting with a bankruptcy attorney may be one of the best things you can do for yourself.
 That’s what many of our clients say after their first meeting with us.
 But human nature being what it is, sometimes a little incentive helps.

 That’s why getting sued by a creditor or collection agency CAN be a good thing.
 Granted, most of the time getting sued is NOT a good thing.
-As our earlier blog laid out in detail, bad consequences can flow from a lawsuit if you don’t do anything about it.
+Bad consequences can flow from a lawsuit if you don’t do anything about it.
 But if getting sued gives you the incentive to see an attorney about those consequences, and as a result you find out about your options AND act to solve your problems long-term, THAT would be a good thing.

 Your Short-Term Incentive to See an Attorney